Meteorology: Boundary layer meteorology

-Dynamic meteorology generally focuses on the fluid dynamics of the atmosphere.
-The idea of air parcel is used to define the smallest element of the atmosphere, while ignoring the discrete molecular and chemical nature of the atmosphere.
-An air parcel is defined as a point in the fluid continuum of the atmosphere.
-The fundamental laws of fluid dynamics, thermodynamics, and motion are used to study the atmosphere.
-The physical quantities that characterize the state of the atmosphere are temperature, density, pressure, etc. These variables have unique values in the continuum.

 Applications

 Weather forecasting

 Weather forecasting is the application of science and technology to predict the state of the atmosphere at a future time and given location.
 Humans have attempted to predict the weather informally for millennia and formally since at least the 19th century.
 Weather forecasts are made by collecting quantitative data about the current state of the atmosphere and using scientific understanding of atmospheric processes to project how the atmosphere will evolve.

 Once an all-human endeavor based mainly upon changes in barometric pressure, current weather conditions, and sky condition, forecast models are now used to determine future conditions.
 Human input is still required to pick the best possible forecast model to base the forecast upon, which involves pattern recognition skills, teleconnections, knowledge of model performance, and knowledge of model biases.
 The chaotic nature of the atmosphere, the massive computational power required to solve the equations that describe the atmosphere, error involved in measuring the initial conditions, and an incomplete understanding of atmospheric processes mean that forecasts become less accurate as the difference in current time and the time for which the forecast is being made (the range of the forecast) increases.
 The use of ensembles and model consensus help narrow the error and pick the most likely outcome.

 There are a variety of end uses to weather forecasts.
 Weather warnings are important forecasts because they are used to protect life and property.
 Forecasts based on temperature and precipitation are important to agriculture, and therefore to commodity traders within stock markets.
 Temperature forecasts are used by utility companies to estimate demand over coming days.
 On an everyday basis, people use weather forecasts to determine what to wear.
 Since outdoor activities are severely curtailed by heavy rain, snow, and wind chill, forecasts can be used to plan activities around these events, and to plan ahead and survive them.